OctaForge/libostd/README.md

 ## Supported operating systems

 Most of OctaSTD is entirely platform independent and relies only on the standard library.
-Therefore it can be used on any operating system that provides the right toolchain.
+Therefore it could in theory be used on any operating system that provides the right toolchain.
+However, to make things easier to deal with, it currently assumes either Windows or POSIX environment.

-There are certain parts (currently the filesystem module) that however do rely on system specific APIs.
-These are restricted to POSIX compliant operating systems and Windows, with testing done on Linux, FreeBSD, macOS and Windows - they should work on other POSIX compliant operating systems as well, and potential patches are welcome.
+Some parts (such as filesystem and context/coroutines) also use platform specific code that assumes these two.

+OctaSTD is actively supported on Windows (x86 and x86\_64) as well as Linux, FreeBSD and macOS.
+It should also work on other POSIX systems such as the other BSDs or Solaris - if it doesn't, please report your problem or better, send patches.

+### Coroutine platform support

+Coroutines work on POSIX and Windows systems.
+Context switching is done with platform specific assembly taken from Boost.Context, the provided assembly code should be enough for all supported platforms, but you need to compile the correct ones.

+There is also support for stack allocators inspired again by the Boost.Context library, with fixed size protected and unprotected allocators available on all platforms and segmented stacks available on POSIX platforms with GCC and Clang.
+In order to use segmented stacks, there are 2 things you have to do:

+* Enable `OSTD_USE_SEGMENTED_STACKS`
+* Build with `-fsplit-stack -static-libgcc`

+Segmented stacks are used by default when enabled, otherwise unprotected fixed size stacks are used (on Windows the latter is always used by default).

+There is also Valgrind support, enabled with `OSTD_USE_VALGRIND`.